-Accredited also by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, the following degree programs are approved: MDiv, MA in Marriage and Family Therapy, MA (Religion), and DMin.
+Accredited also by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, the following degree programs are approved: MDiv, MAMFT, MAR, and DMin.

 The Commission contact information is: The Commission on Accrediting of the Association of Theological Schools in the United States and Canada 10 Summit Park Drive, Pittsburgh, Pa.
 15275, USA Telephone: 412.788.6505, Fax: 412.788.6510, Website: www.ats.edu